Masdevallia/Global-Shark-Attack-Incidents/README.md

 ### Obstacles encountered and lessons learned:

-The biggest obstacle I have encountered has been related to dealing with missing values.
-I haver learned that when introducing NAs into an existing Series or DataFrame via reindex() or some other means, boolean and integer types will be promoted to a different dtype in order to store the NAs.
+The biggest obstacle I encountered was to deal with missing values.
+I learned that when introducing NAs into an existing Series or DataFrame via reindex() or some other means, boolean and integer types are promoted to a different dtype in order to store the NAs.
 More information about this topic can be found [here.](https://pandas.pydata.org/pandas-docs/stable/user_guide/gotchas.html)

-I have also had to invest some time in cleaning the 'Activity' variable in order to get as much information from it as possible.
+I also had to invest some time in cleaning up the 'Activity' variable in order to get as much information from it as possible.